kikuchiichio/AlgebraicQuantumChemistry/README.md

  (9) SZ-SIM-SP-VER2.py
         A test program to compute the analytic formulas of molecular integrals and the electronic structure of a polyatomic molecule composed of s, px, py, pz orbitals.
 I eliminated apparent bugs from SZ-SIM-SP.py.
-        It shows you a model use of functions in this library.
+        It shows you a typical use of functions in this library.